 John Davis lives with his family in Split Rock Wildway, where he care-takes Hemlock Rock Wildlife Sanctuary when not roaming farther afield.
 He is Executive Director of The Rewilding Institute; a volunteer land steward for Eddy Foundation, which has secured and opened to the public about 3,000 acres in the eastern Adirondacks; a board member of Champlain Area Trails; and a co-founder of Wildlands Network.

-John is the editor of many conservation publications including Rewilding Earth Unplugged: Best of Rewilding Earth 2018 and author of of Split Rock Wilday: Scouting the Adirondack Park's Most Diverse Wildlife Corridor and Big, Wild, and Connected: Scouting an Eastern Wildway from Florida to Quebec which chronicles his 7,600-mile traverse of the proposed Eastern Wildway in 2011.
+John is the editor of many conservation publications including Rewilding Earth Unplugged: Best of Rewilding Earth 2018 and Rewilding Earth: Best of 2019 and the author of Split Rock Wilday: Scouting the Adirondack Park's Most Diverse Wildlife Corridor and Big, Wild, and Connected: Scouting an Eastern Wildway from Florida to Quebec which chronicles his 7,600-mile traverse of the proposed Eastern Wildway in 2011.
 His 5,000-mile traverse of the Rocky Mountains from Sonora, Mexico, to British Columbia, Canada, is featured in the film Born to Rewild, a version of which you may view here.